jmettraux/ruote_plugin/README.txt

 == Overview

-Minimal integration of Ruote into a RubyOnRails application
+Minimal integration of Ruote into a Ruby on Rails application

+Once installed, the plugin will add a ruote_engine method to your controllers so that you get access to workflow engine quite easily.

+You can also access the engine directly via

+  RuotePlugin.ruote_engine

+Note that the plugin also adds a shutdown hook to your application to make sure the workflow engine gets stopped in a clean way.

 == Usage